News

 “Our final catalytic poetry event on Tuesday will ensure that our project has a lasting legacy, both through the creation of new artworks from the poem banner and through our donation to lung disease research.”

-For more information on the auction and to register for tickets for the event, please visit: https://www.eventbrite.com/e/poetry-reading-by-simon-armitage-and-catalytic-poem-auction-tickets-33521647149
+More information on the auction and how to register for tickets

 Additional information